 top of page

-What Is a VCUG?
+What Is VCUG?

 Get the facts about VCUG, backed by decades of critically appraised research.

-What Condition Does a VCUG/MCUG Diagnose?
+What Condition Does a VCUG Diagnose?

 This puts pediatric patients at risk of undergoing repeated VCUGs without a medical purpose—and more importantly, without receiving the appropriate treatment they desperately need to restore their health.

-How Is a VCUG/MCUG Performed?
+How Is a VCUG Performed?

-1. Preparation: The patient is positioned on an X-ray table.
+1. Preparation – The patient is positioned on an X-ray table.

-2. Catheter insertion: A catheter is inserted into the bladder through the urethra.
+2. Catheter insertion – A catheter is inserted into the bladder through the urethra.

-3. Bladder filling: A contrast dye is injected into the bladder through the urethra.
+3. Bladder filling – A contrast dye is injected into the bladder through the urethra.

-4. Voiding: The provider will instruct the child to urinate on the table as their urinary tract is recorded using X-ray technology.
+4. Voiding – The provider will instruct the child to urinate on the table as their urinary tract is recorded using X-ray technology.

+Each stage introduces potentially traumatic elements due to the frequent use of forced restraint during involuntary catheterization (e.g., adults and professionals holding down the child’s limbs and forcing legs apart).
 If the child is unable to void or proper imaging isn’t obtained, the test must be repeated.

-What Are the Risks of VCUG/MCUG?
+What Are the Risks of VCUG?

 A routine Google search will only list 1-2 risks associated with voiding cystourethrography: ionizing radiation and “discomfort” with urination for up to 12 hours.
 However, this is far from the comprehensive list of VCUG risks, which are well-documented throughout decades of critically appraised literature.
-These include:

 The results of a 2004 study proving VCUGs are simliar to child sexual abuse (CSA).

-The researchers conclude, “The majority of the features that defined child sexual abuse for the counselors were also considered to be at least frequently associated with the VCUG procedure.
-Five of the eight features received mean responses of 2.00 or less, indicating that these features were between almost always and frequently a feature of the VCUG procedure.
-In addition, two of the eight features received mean responses of 2.54, indicating that these features were between frequently and occasionally features of the VCUG procedure…These results suggest a high rate of similarity between the features common to child sexual abuse.”
+The researchers conclude, “The majority of the features that defined child sexual abuse for the counselors were also considered to be at least frequently associated with the VCUG procedure. [...]
+These results suggest a high rate of similarity between the features common to child sexual abuse.”

 "The VCUG procedure is painful and involves intrusive, forced genital contact (catheterization through the urethra and infusion of a liquid into the bladder).
 Even the doctors administering the procedure admit that in many ways the VCUG procedure is similar to sexual assault on a child.”

-Is Sedation Routinely Offered for VCUG/MCUG?
+Is Sedation Routinely Offered for a VCUG?

-No. Although sedation was established as safe and effective for VCUGs years ago, it’s rarely offered to families prior to the test being performed.
+No. Although sedation was established as safe and effective for VCUG years ago, it’s rarely offered to families prior to the test being performed.
 Some providers mistakenly cite compromised test results as a reason not to administer sedation options, despite evidence to the contrary.
 In particular, midazolam and inhaled nitrous oxide can safely reduce distress in children undergoing VCUGs without compromising the procedure results.

 “Currently, we do not routinely sedate children younger than 2 years,” says pediatric radiologist Dr. Karen Blumberg in her 2011 journal.
 “However, there is research suggesting that even newborns have a more prolonged effect from the pain and distress of medical procedures for which most practitioners currently don’t offer sedation.”